 Have fun.

-Thanks for confirming that she might be, you know what.
-I can’t complain much about her because she loves me to death, literally.
+Hi Fefal, it’s good to hear from you again. 🙂 I can’t complain much about her because she loves me to death.
 Every day, she’s like a little sunshine greeting me, “Hello, How is my little office buddy doing?” or if I’m out, then she’ll say, “It’s been so quiet here yesterday, I missed you.”
-But a good thing is that she only works part-time, otherwise I might get too much love from her, if you know what I mean.

 Don’t we all agree that the middle man makes most of the money and makes most of the lying.
 I always try to buy straight from the factory because I feel better dealing with the honest people.